QuantEcon/python_lecture_sandpit/source/rst/markov_jump_lq.rst

 Overview
 =========

-This lecture describes infinite-horizon **Markov jump linear quadratic dynamic programming**, a powerful extension of the method described in
-:doc:`LQ dynamic programming <lqcontrol>`
+This lecture describes infinite-horizon  a powerful extension of the method described in :doc:`LQ dynamic programming <lqcontrol>`